unsupo/52projects52weeks-blog/_posts/2019-01-07-rubik-cube-solver-using-java.md

 <!-- wp:paragraph -->

 The next step is solving the white face.
-This is accomplished by finding the corner pieces either on the white face side or the yellow face side with one white and one of the other matching faces in that corner then apply **R’ D’ R D **until the piece is in the correct position
+This is accomplished by finding the corner pieces either on the white face side or the yellow face side with one white and one of the other matching faces in that corner then apply **R’ D’ R D** until the piece is in the correct position

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

 Then solve the middle section by finding a top edge which shares either the left or right face and the correct face’s colors, then use one algorithm to move it to the left and another to move it to the right.
-They are the same just opposites. **U R Ui Ri Ui Fi U F **right and **Ui Li U L U F Ui Fi **left
+They are the same just opposites. **U R Ui Ri Ui Fi U F** right and **Ui Li U L U F Ui Fi** left

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

 Then once all the first two sections are solved then solve the top yellow cross.
-This is accomplished by apply this algorithm: **F R U Ri Ui Fi **one two or three times depending on the position of the yellow cubes on top.
+This is accomplished by apply this algorithm: **F R U Ri Ui Fi** one two or three times depending on the position of the yellow cubes on top.
 A line then once, just line it up so that the line is horizontal.
 If an L shape then line it up in an upside down L shape and do the algorithm, this needs two, but you might have to flip the cube.
 If neither of these two cases then perform the algorithm and you should get one of the other cases and then perform it with that cases specifications.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

 Now that you have a yellow cross up top and the bottom two sections solved, we need to align the top yellow cross to match the faces.
-This is done using this algorithm: **R U Ri U R U U Ri . . **Perform it while looking at a correct face, this rotates the other 3 faces until all 4 are correct.
+This is done using this algorithm: **R U Ri U R U U Ri**.
+Perform it while looking at a correct face, this rotates the other 3 faces until all 4 are correct.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

 Now that the yellow cross has all 4 faces correct and the bottom two sections are solved, then you can align the yellow corners up.
-Once again this rotates through the other corners, except for the top right one: **U R Ui Li U Ri Ui L **.
+Once again this rotates through the other corners, except for the top right one: **U R Ui Li U Ri Ui L**.
 Because of this if none are correct, perform it once then flip to a face with a correct top right corner piece and perform it again until all 4 corners are in the correct spot but  not necessarily in the correct position.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-The last step is to repeat the **R’ D’ R D **algorithm.
+The last step is to repeat the **R’ D’ R D** algorithm.
 Line up the top right corner and perform this algorithm until the yellow piece is on top, keep in mind this will look like it’s messing up the cube, but in fact it will all fix itself in the end.
 Then flip only the top until a corner piece doesn’t have yellow on top and do the algorithm again and repeat.
 Once the last one has been flipped yellow up, then the whole cube is solved.
 Just orient the top and bottom to there correct color.

 <!-- /wp:paragraph -->